 Bionutrient Meter Development Kit

 We are very excited to invite our members to order the Bionutrient Meter Development Kit, and join us in the effort to establish an objective definition of nutrient quality, with the goal of providing consumers and growers with a handheld tool that can empower them to select for nutrient quality with a flash of light.
-The Development Kit is a significant step on that journey - and while it cannot provide nutritional estimates, you can help build the dataset from which we can develop the algorithms to do that in the future.
+The Development Kit is a significant step on that journey - and while it cannot currenlty provide nutrient assesments, you can help build the dataset from which we are developing the algorithms to do that in the future.
 Read more about what you can do with the Dev Kit.
 Together as farmers and consumers, we can take control of our shared nutritional destiny - we can not only increase crop quality and decrease disease incidence, we can regenerate ecosystems, increase farm viability, and improve foundational dynamics in the broader culture.

 And to get started, enter your email asscoiated with your BFA membership.